mah0001/metadata-editor-docs-v2/templates_design.md

 ## Actions on templates

-When clicking on a template *Title* in the list of templates, the *Template* page will open.

-A set of options and actions is available in this page:
+A set of options and actions is available for each template in the *Template list* page (accessed by clicking on the three-dots icon):

 ![image](img/ME_UG_v1-0-0_template_access_actions.png)